 Ope Adedeji dreams about bridging the gender equality gap and destroying the patriarchy.
 She is a lawyer, writer and editor.
 Her work has appeared on Enkare Review, Afreada and the Kalahari Review.
 She was shortlisted for the 2018 Koffi Addo Prize for Creative Nonfiction and is a 2018 AMLA fellow.
 If you do not find her reading a book, you'll find her writing one.

 Enter your email address to receive notifications for author Ope Adedeji

-You have been added to the notification list for author Ope Adedeji
+Confirmation link sent to your email to add you to notification list for author Ope Adedeji

 More in this series

 My partner and I were trying to have a baby despite our climate fears.
 Then Trump was elected.

 France is famous for its commitment to authority and order, but every so often the top blows off the mountain and you’re left with a volcanic cauldron of revolution.